Learn how to decorate with stacked coffee table books on different tables and favorite selections of colorful-eclectic and neutral books.

 I have a couple of these but the rest are on my Christmas/birthday list. 😉

-I hope you are inspired to display and style your books!
+Now that you know how to style coffee table books, I hope you are inspired to try the tips with your own books and decorating accessories!
+Find out how to decorate with books in this article and tips for styling a bookcase here.
 Leave a comment if you have any questions or comments and I’m happy to reply.